gvwilson/sensibleadventures/bookster/bookster.md

 "Catch him!"
 Erileine whirled around, crying out as Razi pulled her out of the way.

 Bosun Uyves's escape was short-lived.
-Roaring like bulls, he and Gaeston's half-brother Marq slammed into the first soldier, knocking him to the ground.
-They somehow managed to keep their feet for a few more steps before the getting tangled in the rope that tied them together and tumbling to the cobblestones.
+Roaring like a bull, he slammed into the first soldier, knocking him to the ground.
+Somehow he managed to keep his feet for a few more steps before stumbling and falling to his knees on the cobblestones with his hands still tied behind his back.

-The Hett soldiers kept their swords drawn as Lieutenant Jaromir walked over to them.
+The Hett soldiers kept their swords drawn as Lieutenant Jaromir walked over to him.
 He barked a question in rapid Praczny.
 One of the soldiers who had been guarding the Avauntois straightened up and slapped his open left hand against his breastplate.  "*Sho!*"